Clifton893/project-LinuxUpskillChallenge/README.md

 <!-- ![statusbadge](https://img.shields.io/badge/status-completed-success?style=for-the-badge) -->

 #### 09-14-2021
-Currently wrapping up the penultimate day of the challenge.
-I've been taking notes in a local text file; and I'm going to organize my thoughts, experiences, and reflections and add them to this README as a case study soon.
+Wrapping up the final day of the challenge.
+Will organize my thoughts and publish them as `CASESTUDY.md` in this repo, and edit the repo for readability.

 ## What did I do? ⚙️
 - Spun up an Ubuntu Server 20.04 instance on AWS